 Slate has payed the world of gamer geeks a big nod by creating a slideshow of YouTube videos showcasing the very best machinima, a style of film made using the actual video games to create the scenes.

 Now I must admit; I have been skeptical of machinima because the few videos I had seen were relatively sophomoric productions.
-However, many of the videos showcased by Slate are actually polished and funny productions, since people like to play different types of games, including the baccarat online for the people which like casino games online.
+However, many of the videos showcased by Slate are actually polished and funny productions, since people like to play different types of games, including the action bank slots game, fluffy favorite, and baccarat online for the people which like casino games online.

 My favorites: The Avril Lavigne music video made with “The Sims 2,” the comedy in French made with a flight simulator game, the Evel Knievel-style skiing adventure short made in “Line Rider,” and –if you’re not too prudish– a “World of Warcraft-“made spoof on the Broadway musical Avenue Q with its theory on why the Internet is around (porn, that is).
 Okay, maybe that last one IS sophomoric, but heck, it was well-done sophomoric.